ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 ### Action Annotations.

-TODO: Following Section needs some re-thinking whether we should use same format for action and resource annotation.
+TODO: Following Section needs some re-thinking whether we should use the same format for action and resource annotation.

 Action can have @Doc annotation which describes the parameters and the return types.
-If Actions are generated using a swagger definition, each Swagger Operation Object will be mapped to action.
+If Actions are generated using a swagger definition, each Swagger Operation Object will be mapped to the action.

 |Action Annotation | Matching Resource Annotation | Description |
 |---|---|---|